-Any Shareholder who wishes to receive a paper copy of the Circular should contact the Company by telephone at 1-888-442-2224 or by email at info@solarisresources.com.
-In order to ensure that a paper copy of the Circular can be delivered to a requesting Shareholder in time for such Shareholder to review the Circular and return a proxy or voting instruction form prior to the deadline to received proxies, it is suggested that a Shareholder ensure their request is received no later than June 2, 2024.
+Any Shareholder who wishes to receive a paper copy of the Meeting materials should contact the Company by telephone at +41 41-769-5000 or by email at info@solarisresources.com.
+In order to ensure that a paper copy of the Meeting materials can be delivered to a requesting Shareholder in time for such Shareholder to review the Circular and return a proxy or voting instruction form prior to the deadline to received proxies, it is suggested that a Shareholder ensure their request is received no later than June 2, 2025.